therenSilverstorm/DashboardCompose/README.md

 # DashboardCompose
 Docker-compose project, for running docker-compose images.

+Instruction:
-run  {docker-compse up --build} for building and running services, include RabbitMQ image.
+run  {docker-compse up --build} for building and running services, include RabbitMQ daemon image.

 After running the command on your docker, you can test it with Postman WebSocker.